Quick Start Single-Node Linux Installation

 Verify Service Health

-Run ./scripts/manage.sh status to check the status of all services.
+From agilesec_install_dir, run ./scripts/manage.sh status to check the status of all services.
 If any service shows Not running, try restarting it.
 See Managing Services for instructions on starting and restarting services.

-You should see following services in Running status:
+The following services should have Running status:

 $ ./scripts/manage.sh status